timyiu478/ben-or-consensus/README.md

 1. Performance is not predictable.
 1. Convergence can still take multiple rounds.
 1. Amount of communication needed is potentially high.

+### Assumptions

+1. Node Failure Mode: crash-stop start from round 0
+1. Message sent will eventually be received; No message lost

+### Convention

+- Nodes listen to request on the port defined by `BASE_NODE_PORT` + nodeId, which for the basic configuration, means that node #0 will have the port 3000, #1 the port 3001, etc,
+- Nodes always start with an initial state that is provided as a parameter of the `node` function,
+- Nodes communicate through POST HTTP request with the `/message` route which you should implement,
+- Nodes should start the algorithm when they receive a GET HTTP request to the `/start` route,
+- if the `/stop` GET HTTP route is called on a node, it should stop any activity (this is to prevent any errors in the tests),